Elizzybot/Zenon_Crash/README.md

 Then type npm start
 It will come online

-`Please Zenon_Crash is not for fun, don't use it to harm innocent people`
+`Please no-name md is not for fun, don't use it to harm innocent people`

 ## Contributions